 \section{Discussion and conclusion}

 We have presented a simple method based on the argmin of a polynomial for approximation of discontinuous functions.
-The approach is model-free and mesh-free in the sense of requiring no prior knowledge about the function being approximated, working only with its samples.
-The approach is grounded in powerful tools from sum of squares optimization, but very simple to use, based only on a very specific class of convex semidefinite programming, and so it is simple to use.
-It shows a great promise in numerical examples and we believe that it may become an invaluable tool in data analysis.
-We proved the possibility of exact recovery on certain examples of discontinuous functions and provided theoretical analysis of in-sample and out-of-sample error in a probabilistic setting.
+The approach is model-free and mesh-free {in the sense that it does not require prior knowledge about the function being approximated as it works only with samples of its values.
+It is grounded in powerful tools from \emph{univariate} sum of squares optimization, hence based only on a very specific class of convex semidefinite programming, and so it is simple to use.
+It shows a great promise in numerical examples and we believe that it can become a valuable tool in data analysis.
+We have also proved that \emph{exact} recovery is possible on certain examples of discontinuous functions and have provided theoretical analysis of in-sample and out-of-sample error in a probabilistic setting.
 In the argmin approach \cite{constructive-1} based on the Christoffel-Darboux polynomial, such an exact recovery is not possible in general as an $\varepsilon$-regularization term is introduced to guarantee that the associated moment matrix is non-singular.
 In addition, the size of the moment matrix to invert strongly depends on the dimension of data while in our optimization-based appproach, the size and the number of resulting matrices to be positive semidefinite does \emph{not} depend on the dimension of the data (their number is linear in the sample size). }

-{ While we used general purpose semidefinite solvers to construct our argmin approximants, more efficient approaches can be envisioned.
+{While we have used general purpose semidefinite solvers to construct our argmin approximants, more efficient approaches can be envisioned.